-Learn how climate change is affecting people in Pennsylvania.
+Use this page to learn how climate change is affecting people in Pennsylvania.

-Among the lower 48 states, Pennsylvania's highest ranking is #5 for storm risk.
+Among the lower 48 states, Pennsylvania's highest ranking is #9 for storm risk.

-New Hampshire and Vermont rank highest for storm risk Nevada and New Mexico rank lowest for storm risk
+Rhode Island and New York rank highest for storm risk Nevada and Arizona rank lowest for storm risk

-Pennsylvania ranks #30 for fire risk.
+Pennsylvania ranks #43 for fire risk.

-Highest fire risk: Utah and Kansas
+Highest fire risk: Oklahoma and Wyoming

-Lowest fire risk: District Of Columbia and Rhode Island
+Lowest fire risk: Maine and Vermont

 See our fire ranking methodology.

-Pennsylvania ranks #26 for drought risk.
+Pennsylvania ranks #18 for drought risk.

-Highest drought risk: Arizona and Wyoming
+Highest drought risk: Nevada and California

 Lowest drought risk: Mississippi and Vermont

-Pennsylvania ranks #18 for heat risk.
+Pennsylvania ranks #24 for heat risk.

 Highest heat risk: Louisiana and Mississippi

-Lowest heat risk: Washington and North Dakota
+Lowest heat risk: California and Oregon

-To measure storm risk, we look at the amount of precipitation that falls in storms, and how many times this happens per year.
-A storm is based on the top 2% of rainiest days per year for a location.
-Our risk rating is based on the amount of precipitation historically and the relative increase compared to the rest of the United States.
+To measure precipitation risk, we look at the amount of precipitation that falls in 48-hour periods exceeding a location-specific threshold, and how many times this happens per year.
+A precipitation threshold is based on the top 1% of rainiest days per year for a location.

 Mitigating climate change—by eliminating our emissions into the atmosphere and reducing our strain on the environment—and adapting to our changing planet are both vital to our well-being.